IX. STATE ACTIONS

 Resources:

-7. Join the Transportation and Climate Initiative
+8. Join the Transportation and Climate Initiative

 The Transportation Climate Initiative (TCI) is a bi-partisan regional collaboration that seeks to improve transportation, develop the clean energy economy, and reduce carbon emissions from the transportation sector.
 The collaboration began in the Northeast and now engages states along the eastern seaboard from North Carolina to Vermont.
 At the center of TCI is a market-driven, carbon cap-and-invest strategy.
-The “cap” in cap-and-invest puts a price on carbon and leverages market dynamics to achieve guaranteed emissions reductions at relatively low cost for consumers and businesses.
-Joining TCI could generate upwards hundreds of millions of dollars to fund transportation climate initiatives.
+The “cap” in cap-and-invest puts a price on carbon and leverages market dynamics to achieve guaranteed emissions reductions at a relatively low cost for consumers and businesses.
+Joining TCI could generate upwards of hundreds of millions of dollars to fund transportation climate initiatives.

 Resource:

-8. Adopt the Advanced Clean Trucks Rule
+9. Adopt the Advanced Clean Truck Rule

-Medium and heavy-duty trucks makeup only around 10% of the nation’s vehicles, however, they are responsible for 28% of carbon emissions from the transportation sector, 45% of on-road NOx emissions, and 57% of direct fine particulate.
+The Advanced Clean Truck (ACT) regulation will ensure more zero-emission trucks are available for sale by requiring truck manufacturers to produce an increasing percentage of zero-emission vehicles over time.
+Medium and heavy-duty trucks make up only around 10% of the nation’s vehicles, however, they are responsible for 28% of carbon emissions from the transportation sector, 45% of on-road NOx emissions, and 57% of direct fine particulate.
 These vehicles are a climate problem and negatively impact public health, especially for frontline communities impacted first and worst by air pollution.

 Resources: